totalspectrum/proplisp/README.md

 `define` will always create a global definition; it should be used inside functions only for very special purposes

-`setq`, will change any existing definition it can find, even in a higher scope.
+`set!`, will change any existing definition it can find, even in a higher scope.
 It will not create a new definition.

 The arithmetic operators `+`, `-`, and so on, require exactly two arguments.